-Click on the sponsors listed below to see details of current funding opportunities.
+Click below to see details of current funding opportunities that have been shared by various sponsors.
 For information on large competitions (e.g., Tri-Agency Operating Grants), please visit our searchable funding database of major funding opportunities.

 All applications submitted to ORS for approval and signature must be accompanied by a UBC Research Project Information Form.
 Important information on internal requirements and deadlines can be found at Proposal Submission and Development.